columbus-elst-connection/CFP/README.md

 Both presenters have prior experiece in creating and leading workshops.

 ### Have you presented on this topic at other events?
 If so, where and when?
+This workshop was specifically created with Rust Belt Rust in mind.
+We haven't presented it at other events, but we might do so.

 ### Are you from the Rust Belt?